 Brexit advice for EU nationals studying in the UK

-This page provides information for students from the European Union (EU) studying an undergraduate or postgraduate course in the UK.
+This page provides information for students from the European Union (EU) and European Economic Area (EEA) studying an undergraduate or postgraduate course in the UK.

 Information from your university or college

-In the first instance, you should speak to your university or college if you have a question about the potential impact of Brexit on your studies.
+In the first instance, you should speak to your university or college if you have a question about the impact of the UK's departure from the EU on your studies.

-Your university or college will have received advice from the government about how to prepare for Brexit.
+Your university or college will have received advice from the government about the impact of the UK's departure from the EU.
 They should update you on topics such as:

 - the EU Settlement Scheme (if you plan on staying in the UK after 2020)